PalabraAI/palabra-ai-javascript/README.md

 ## PalabraClient

-The `PalabraClient` is the main entry point for integration with the Palabra API.
+The `PalabraClient` class is the main entry point for integration with the Palabra API.
 It manages connection setup, session lifecycle, audio handling, transcription and translation events, and playback of translated speech.

 ### Features

-Key features of the `PalabraClient` class:
+Key features of `PalabraClient`:
 * Connects to the Palabra API
 * Manages translation sessions
 * Manages language settings